meshula/wrinkles/README.md

   space to another discrete space with a continuous transformation in the middle.
-* `OpenTimelineIO`: structures to represent an editorial timeline document and construct `SpaceReferences`
-* `TemporalTree`: A specialization of the `treecode.BinaryTree` over `SpaceReference`
-* `TemporalProjectionBuilder`: An acceleration structure that allows quickly building projections from a complex graph
+* `OpenTimelineIO`: structures to represent an editorial timeline document and construct a `TemporalProjectionBuilder`, An acceleration structure that allows quickly building projections from a complex graph.

-Structure:
+### Structure:

 ```
                   `opentime`